 - c.
 40 sites occupied in the 10th century BCE (based on Submycenaean + Early Protogeometric pottery)

-In some areas of Greece, such as Laconia and the southern Argolid, very few archaeological findings have been identified for the c.
-1100-1000 period, and the few sites that were found are small compared to previous times.
-Vincent Desborough has estimated a sharp population decline by c.1100 "about one-tenth of what it had been little over a century ago".
+In some areas of Greece, such as Laconia and the southern Argolid, very few archaeological finds have been identified for the c.
+1100-1000 period and the few sites that were found are small compared to previous times.
+Vincent Desborough has estimated a sharp population decline by c.
+1100 "about one-tenth of what it had been little over a century ago".

 Settlements during the Dark Age were generally small and scattered across the landscape, and the variety of material culture showed signs of impoverishment compared to Mycenaean times.
 A different picture can be seen at the site of Lefkandi (in Euboea), considered the richest site in Greece, around 1000 BCE.
 Lefkandi has produced evidence of foreign contacts (Cyprus and the Near East) and also presents building that ranks well above any other contemporary building in Greece.
 As exciting as all these may sound, Lefkandi also reflects the material decline of Greece: in terms of building standards, Lefkandi ranks well below the level of sophistication of Mycenaean architecture.
 The Greek material culture in general became poorer during the Dark Ages, less innovative, and places like Lefkandi are rare exceptions rather than the rule.